GooeyAI/gooey-web-widget/README.md

 Contains the data sent to the Gooey API.
 Consult the [Gooey API documentation](https://api.gooey.ai/docs#tag/Copilot-Integrations/operation/video-bots__stream_create) for additional payload options.

+Note: If you want to work with "variables" in payload, refer to our [Advanced prompting guide](https://docs.gooey.ai/guides/copilot/craft-your-ai-copilots-personality#advanced-prompting-strategies)

 ## **Project Setup Guide**